Oracles

 Introduction

-Reference Chapters:
+Reference chapters:

 In our initial exploration of Oracle Risk and Security Standards, we reviewed the inherent limitations of blockchains, the pivotal role of oracles, and the fundamental challenges they address, underscoring their critical importance in the ecosystem.
 Additionally, we segmented the domain of Oracle Security into six distinct pillars set to be examined throughout this series.